sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-process/send-pagerduty-alerts.md

 **PRO TIP**: You can also [view complete resource definitions in the Sensu web UI](../../../web-ui/view-manage-resources/#view-resource-data-in-the-web-ui).
 {{% /notice %}}

-## Create a pipeline with an event filter and handler
+## Create a pipeline with event filters and a handler

 With your handler configured, you can add it to a [pipeline][17] workflow.
 A single pipeline workflow can include one or more filters, one mutator, and one handler.

-In this case, the pipeline includes the built-in [is_incident][21] event filter and the PagerDuty handler you've already configured.
+In this case, the pipeline includes the built-in [is_incident][21] and [not_silenced][22] event filters, as well as the PagerDuty handler you've already configured.
 To create the pipeline, run:

 {{< language-toggle >}}